deficollective/defiscan/src/content/protocols/morpho.md

 Morpho is fully permissionless, allowing anyone to create, lend, or borrow in markets without the need for approval.

 The 600 lines of code of the protocol are fully immutable.
-The Morpho DAO has the possibility to activate a fee switch parameter, similar to Uniswap's fee structure.
+The Morpho multisig (`morpho.eth`) has the possibility to activate a fee switch parameter, similar to Uniswap's fee structure.

 ⚠️ Although the Morpho protocol contracts are immutable, we note that the `MORPHO` token is currently upgradeable and mintable.
 The permissions belong to the `morpho.eth` multisig with currently no delay.
 As the token is not an active part of the protocol we decided not to include it in the scope of this review.